 $1 Billion in mid-year cuts coming to education, disabled

 SACRAMENTO, Calif.
-(KFSN) -- For public schools across California, the good news is that the bad news isn't worse.
-Automatic budgets cuts are going to take a small bite out of K through 12 education, but a much bigger chunk out of higher education, and close behind are social programs for the poor and needy.
+(KGO) -- For public schools across California, the good news is that the bad news isn't worse.
+Automatic budgets cuts are going to take a small bite out of k-through 12, but a much bigger chunk out of higher education, and close behind are social programs for the poor and needy.

 Almost everyone knew the state budget Gov. Jerry Brown signed in June relied on tax revenues that were way too optimistic.
 The bad news is more cuts are to come; the good news is they're not as deep as originally feared.